Are you championing independent businesses?

-What is your strategy for telling people about Daisy Cupcakes?
+What is your strategy for telling people about your Personal Styling business?

 What have been the highlights so far?

-What does the future hold for Daisy Cupcakes?
+What does the future hold for your Personal Style business?

-What would you say to someone who has a business idea and wants to start their own business?
+What would you say to someone who has a business idea and wants to set up their own business?

 Lula Belle x